code-with-amitk/Code-examples/System-Design/Concepts/AWS/Terms/README.md

 - Person using GovCloud need to be US citizen and located in US only.

 <a name=vpc></a>
-### Amazon VPC(Virtual Private Cloud)
+## Amazon VPC(Virtual Private Cloud)
 This helps in provisioning an isolated section in AWS Cloud.
 Then we can have resources inside VPC
 <a name=sn></a>
-#### Subnets
+### Subnets
 - All resources are organized into subnets.
 Subnet is a section of a VPC that can contain resources(eg: Amazon EC2 instances)
 - **Types of Subnets:**
    - **1. Public:** contain resources that need to be accessible by the public, such as an online store’s website.
    - **2. Private:** contain resources that should be accessible only through private network, such as a DB that contains customers’ personal information.
-### N/W ACL
+#### Network ACL
 - Every packet that comes to subnet is checked against N/W ACL.
+N/W ACL is
-These are stateless ie every packet is checked against a rule, no state is maintained.
+- These are stateless ie every packet is checked against a rule, no state is maintained.
 - Similar work is done by *[Security Group](/System-Design/Concepts/AWS/compute/EC2_Elastic_Compute_Cloud)* but SG are stateful.

 ||N/W ACL|Security Group|